ripienaar/gwtf/README.md

         --help                - Show this message
         --project, -p project - Active project (default: acme)

-You can reset to factory defaults by just rmoving the _~/.gwtf_ file or by changing the defaults again.
+You can reset to factory defaults by just removing the _~/.gwtf_ file or by changing the defaults again.

 Contact?